 Risk identification and evaluation: Management is responsible for the identification and evaluation of key risks applicable to the areas of the property market which impact its objectives.
-These risks are assessed on a continual basis and may be associated with a variety of internal and external sources.
+These risks are assessed on a continual basis, are subject to a robust annual assessment and may be associated with a variety of internal and external sources.
 The Board considers the risk implications of business decisions including those affecting all major transactions.